mckinsey/vizro/vizro-ai/docs/pages/user-guides/run-vizro-ai.md

             ```

-2. Vizro-AI's `_get_chart_code` method returns the Python code string that can be used to prepare the data and create the visualization.
-This code is validated and debugged to ensure that it is executable and ready to be integrated.
+2. Vizro-AI's `_get_chart_code` method returns a string of Python code that manipulates the data and creates the visualization.
+Vizro-AI validates the code to ensure that it is executable and can be integrated.

     !!! example "Application integration via chart code"